- Polioptila plumbea

 South America: Colombia, Venezuela, Guyana, Suriname, French Guiana, Ecuador, Peru, Brazil

 White-lored Gnatcatcher has previously been included within Tropical Gnatcatcher but the split seems to be widely accepted.
+Likewise, White-browed Gnatcatcher has recently been split from this species.

-This species currently has about 12 subspecies.
+This species currently has about seven subspecies.

 - P. p. anteocularis: North Colombia (upper Magdalena Valley)